stoneyrh/gSOAP/gsoap/TandemNonStop/README.txt

 the bridge with the gSOAP engine (implemented in stdsoap2.c/.cpp).
 The wsdl2h and soapcpp2 tools will not run on Tandem, which would not be necessary.

+When your environment supports OSS sockets then this bridge is not required.

-Tandem NonStop bridge source code for gSOAP 2.8.0 and higher:
+Tandem NonStop bridge for gSOAP 2.8.0 and higher to support Guardian sockets:

   tandem.h	Tandem IO bridge interface tandem.c	Tandem blocking IO bridge